sphrak/Flowkprefs/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/sphrak/flowkprefs/blob/master/LICENSE)

 # 🛸 Flowkprefs
-This is a clone of Aidan Follestad's [rxkprefs](https://github.com/afollestad/rxkprefs) library.
+This is a Kotlin Coroutine/Flow based reimplementation of Aidan Follestad's [rxkprefs](https://github.com/afollestad/rxkprefs) library.
 The only difference is that this library uses the Kotlin [Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html) and [Flow](https://kotlinlang.org/docs/reference/coroutines/flow.html#asynchronous-flow) APIs.

 ### Gradle Dependency
 Make sure that you have either `jcenter()` or `mavenCentral()` in the list of repositories.